 6. Jan.
 28, 2003: Trump argued that people were “more focused now on the economy” than war, but didn’t say the president shouldn’t invade.
 “Either you attack or you don’t attack,” he said.

 “Well, I’m starting to think that people are much more focused now on the economy,” Trump said in an interview with Neil Cavuto of Fox News.
-“They are getting a little bit tired of hearing, we’re going in, we’re not going in, the — you know, whatever happened to the days of the Douglas MacArthur.
+“They are getting a little bit tired of hearing we’re going in, we’re not going in, the — you know, whatever happened to the days of the Douglas MacArthur?
 He would go and attack.
 He wouldn’t talk.
-We have to — you know, it’s sort like either do it or don’t do it.
+We have to — you know, it’s sort of like, either do it or don’t do it.
 When I watch Dan Rather explaining how we are going to be attacking, where we’re going to attack, what routes we’re taking, what kind of planes we’re using, how to stop them, how to stop us, it is a little bit disconcerting.
 I’ve never seen this, where newscasters are telling you how — telling the enemy how we’re going about it, we have just found out this and that.
 It is ridiculous.”